patters-match/connect4/README.md

 ## How It Works - The Grid Array

-The flourish of this program is to store the game layout as a one dimensional array - an elegant solution.
+The main flourish of this program is to store the game layout as a one dimensional array - an elegant solution.
 The array index for each position is shown below:

 |    |    |    |    |    |    |    |
 |----|----|----|----|----|----|----|